Independence, Missouri: Culture

-Santa-Cali-Gon Days is an annual Labor Day festival held in Independence intermittently since 1940 and continuously since 1973, celebrating the city's heritage as a starting point of three major frontier trails: the Santa Fe, California and Oregon.
-Santa-Cali-Gon gathers everyone in the town to vend to the populous and makes for a great time for all ages.
-Another popular annual festival is the Vaile Strawberry Festival, which is held on the first Saturday of June at the Vaile Mansion, 1500 N. Liberty, five blocks north of the historic Square.
-The Independence Heritage Festival is a celebration of the diverse culture that exist in Independence.
-The Independence town square features numerous family-owned shops surrounding the old main courthouse, which was modeled after Philadelphia's Independence Hall.
+Santa-Cali-Gon Days is an annual Labor Day festival held in Independence intermittently since 1940 and continuously since 1973, celebrating the city's history as a starting point of three major frontier trails: the Santa Fe, California, and Oregon.
+Another popular annual festival is the Vaile Strawberry Festival, which is held on the first Saturday of June.
+The Independence Heritage Festival celebrates the city's heritage.
+The old main courthouse was modeled after Philadelphia's Independence Hall.
 This courthouse houses Harry S. Truman's former courtroom and office.